Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Introduction

 Our method is motivated by the consistency between the monocular depthmap and surface normal map.
 In \cref{fig:teaser} (c) - (e), an incorrect intrinsic distorts the back-projected 3D point cloud from the depthmap, resulting in distorted surface normals.
 Based on this, intrinsic is optimal when the estimated monocular depthmap aligns consistently with the surface normal.
 We present a solution to recover the complete $4$ DoF intrinsic by leveraging the consistency between the surface normal and depthmap.
 However, the algorithm is numerically ill-conditioned as its computation depends on the accurate gradient of depthmap.
 This requires depthmap estimation with low bias and variance.

-To resolve it, we propose an alternative approach by introducing an additional novel 3D monocular prior in complementation to the depthmap and surface normal map.
+To resolve it, we propose an alternative approach by introducing a novel 3D monocular prior in complementation to the depthmap and surface normal map.
 We refer to this as the incidence field, which depicts the incidence ray between the observed 3D point and the projected 2D pixel on the imaging plane, as shown in \cref{fig:teaser} (b).
 The combination of the incidence field and the monocular depthmap describes a 3D point cloud.
 Compared to the original solution, the incidence field is a direct pixel-wise parameterization of the camera intrinsic.
 This implies that a minimal solver based on the incidence field only needs to have low bias.
 We then utilize a deep neural network to perform the incidence field estimation.
 A non-learning RANSAC algorithm is developed to recover the intrinsic parameters from the estimated incidence field.

-We consider the incidence field a monocular 3D prior.
+We consider the incidence field is also a monocular 3D prior.
 Similar to depthmap and surface normal, the incidence field is invariant to the image cropping or resizing.
 This encourages its generalization over in-the-wild images.
-To empirically support our argument, we collected multiple public datasets into a comprehensive dataset with diverse indoor, outdoor, and object-centric images captured by different imaging devices.
+Theoretically, we show the incidence field is pixel-wisely determined by depthmap and normal map.
+Empirically, to support our argument, we combine multiple public datasets into a comprehensive dataset with diverse indoor, outdoor, and object-centric images captured by different imaging devices.
 We further boost the variety of intrinsic by resizing and cropping the images in a similar manner as \cite{grabner2019gp2c}.
 Finally, we include zero-shot testing samples to benchmark real-world monocular camera calibration performance.